altwalker/altwalker-examples/ecommerce-snipcart-jekyll-example/README.md

-# Altwalker ecommerce example
+# AltWalker Python E-commerce example

 Demo tests repo to showcase how to design your tests as a graph and execute them using altwalker.
-Documentation of the demo is available [https://gitlab.com/altom/altwalker/altwalker/tree/master/docs/demo.md](https://gitlab.com/altom/altwalker/altwalker/tree/master/docs/demo.md).
+Documentation of the demo is available [https://altom.gitlab.io/altwalker/altwalker/examples/python/e-commerce-demo.html](https://altom.gitlab.io/altwalker/altwalker/examples/python/e-commerce-demo.html).

 The site under test is available on gitlab pages [https://altom.gitlab.io/altwalker/snipcart-jekyll-ecommerce-demo/](https://altom.gitlab.io/altwalker/snipcart-jekyll-ecommerce-demo/)

 ## Setup your repo locally